yiranran/Audio-driven-TalkingFace-HeadPose/readme.md

 - Download from [here](https://pan.baidu.com/s/1yAArGCkiKDICr0lM9U-_lw)(extract code:te4b) and copy to corresponding subfolders (Audio, Deep3DFaceReconstruction, render-to-video).

 ### Fine-tune on a target peron's short video
-- 1. Prepare a talking video of a single person that is 25 fps and longer than 12 seconds.
+- 1. Prepare a talking face video that satisfies: 1) contains a single person, 2) 25 fps, 3) longer than 12 seconds, 4) without large body translation (e.g. move from the left to the right of the screen).
+An example is [here](Data/31.mp4).
 Rename the video to [person_id].mp4 (e.g. 1.mp4) and copy to Data subfolder.

-You can make a video to 25 fps by
+Note: You can make a video to 25 fps by
 ```bash
 ffmpeg -i xxx.mp4 -r 25 xxx1.mp4
 ```